 IP version field, set to 4 for IPv4.

 IHL is the number of 32-bit words making up the header field.
 As the first 20 bytes are mandatory, the minimum number is 5, and the maximum is 15.

 It specifies the type of service for differentiated services, such as voice-over IP.

 2.4.
 Explicit Congestion Notification (ECN)

-When supported, ECN carries a network congestion notification without dropping packets or wasting bandwidth.
+ECN carries a network congestion notification without dropping packets or wasting bandwidth when supported.

 2.5.
 Total Length

-It’s the total size of the datagram, including both header and data parts.
+It represents the total size of the datagram, including the header and the data segment.